vgrazian/claim/README.md

 ## INSTALLATION

 ### Prerequisites
-- Rust and Cargo installed on your system
+- Rust and Cargo installed on your system, a linker is also required

+### Installing linker on macos
+ install the Xcode Command Line Tools by running `xcode-select --install` in the Terminal.
+This provides the necessary C/C++ compiler and linker, which Rust uses to build your project.

 ### Building from Source
 ```bash